Why Are Left Turn Accidents So Dangerous for Pedestrians?

 Are left-turn accidents more dangerous than others for pedestrians?

 Making a left-hand turn in a vehicle can be a challenging and dangerous maneuver.
 It is also one of the most dangerous to pedestrians.
 Court decisions that determine liability in auto accidents often stress that the left turn is risky and requires an abundance of care.
-Traffic-related accidents involving serious injuries and fatalities among pedestrians and drivers are more common at or near intersections, and the left-hand crash is the type of accident most likely to result in serious injury to pedestrians.
+Accidents involving serious injuries and fatalities among pedestrians and drivers are more common at or near traffic intersections, and the left-hand crash is the type of accident most likely to result in serious injury to pedestrians.

 Why are left turns so dangerous for pedestrians?